 Keep in mind we also have several newer releases on our radar that we’re waiting to snag some hands-on time with, including the Plus Audio +Record Player, which is a hybrid record player housing an amplifier, speakers, and Bluetooth connectivity in a handsome wooden cabinet.
-The Audio-Technica AT-LP5X is another promising release that features a basic setup, sleek aesthetics, and three playback speeds (33-1/3, 45, and 78 RPM).
+The Elipson Chroma 400 RIAA is another promising release with plenty of versatility and features to compete with the market’s top performances.

 For now, check out our current list of the best USB turntables, from entry-level models to elite hi-fi machines.

 The best USB turntables you can buy today

 The Audio-Technica AT-LP120XUSB is considered one of the best USB turntables by many experts, including us.
 It’s an awesome beginner turntable that is easy to set up and easier to use; you’ll feel comfortable switching between speeds to achieve the right RPM for records.
 Audio-wise, the machine produces great sound and the integrated amp does add a bit more warmth to the soundstage.